-Patrick Brickley.
-Upon his promotion to Senior Vice President, Chief Financial Officer, and Treasurer, we entered into an employment arrangement with Mr. Brickley in March 2019 setting forth the terms of his employment.
-Mr. Brickley was entitled to an initial base salary of \$290,000, which was increased to \$300,000, effective July 1, 2020.
-Mr. Brickley is also eligible to receive annual performance bonuses pursuant to the company bonus plans described above, with a target bonus of \$90,000 in 2020, and a target bonus of \$90,000 in 2021.
-Mr. Brickley was granted an award 62,500 RSUs and 62,500 PSUs in January 2019.
-The RSUs will vest over three years at 33.3% per year, starting on the first anniversary of the last day of the month in which the RSUs were granted, and the PSUs will vest in accordance with the PSU vesting schedule described in more detail above in the section entitled "Long Term Incentives."
-Mr. Brickley's employment agreement also provides for certain severance benefits, the terms of which are described below under "Potential Payments upon Termination" and "Potential Payments Upon Change in Control."
+Vernon Irvin.
+We entered into an employment agreement with Mr. Irvin in August 2019 setting forth the terms of his employment.
+Mr. Irvin was entitled to an initial base salary of \$325,000, as well as a signing bonus of \$90,000 which was paid within 30 days of his employment agreement signature date.
+Mr. Irvin is also eligible to receive annual performance bonuses pursuant to the Company bonus plans described above, with a target bonus of \$350,000 for 2021.
+Pursuant to the agreement, Mr. Irvin was granted an award of 50,000 RSUs and 50,000 PSUs.
+The RSUs will vest over four years at 25% per year, starting on the first anniversary of the last day of the month in which the RSUs were granted, and the PSUs will vest in accordance with the PSU vesting schedule described in more detail above in the section entitled "Long Term Incentives."
+Mr. Irvin's employment agreement also provides for certain severance benefits, the terms of which are described below under "Potential Payments upon Termination" and "Potential Payments Upon Change in Control."